matter-labs/zksync-era/docs/specs/zkVM/Decentralisation/network_design_for_zkSync_BFT.md

 blockchain state itself) and it is critical for the new blocks to be produced (partitioning of the PoS validator network can stall the blockchain).
 Apart from validator <-> validator communication, a PoS network also requires “external world -> validator” communication (sending transactions to be included in the block), and “validator -> external world” communication (announcing the finalized blocks).
-This document outlines a design of the network stack for zkSync PoS L2 blockchain for these communication patterns (as well as some auxiliary communication patterns).
+This document outlines a design of the network stack for ZK Stack PoS L2 blockchain for these communication patterns (as well as some auxiliary communication patterns).

 # Types of traffic